jerry10-ui/GPU-Accelerated-Shape-Detection-using-YOLOv8/README.md

 ---

 ## 🧪 Training the Model
-Replace "project_dir = r"ADD PATH TO THE EXTRACTED REPOSITORY"" with the path to your cloned repository.
+Replace "project_dir = r"ADD PATH TO THE EXTRACTED REPOSITORY"" with the path to your cloned repository in train_main.py
 ```bash
 python train_main.py
 ```